staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-members.md

 ## Change team size

-You can change your team's size to accommodate additional collaborators at any time in your billing cycle.
-To do so, you need to have the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) or get assistance from a team member with the Billing role.
+You can change your team's size to accommodate more collaborators at any time in your billing cycle.
+To do so, you need to have the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) or request help from a team member with the Billing role.

 To change your team's size, you have two different options: